Krisell/type-trigger/README.md

 })
 ```

-As soon as you type `beta` or `otherfeature` on the keyboard, the actions will be invoked.
+As soon as you type `beta` or `localtesting` on the keyboard, the actions will be invoked.
 As soon as an unrecognized pattern is written, the detection is reset, i.e. typing `bettabeetaSomeRandombeta` will trigger on the last four characters, not before.
 Typing `monkeycode` would trigger both `monkey` and `keycode`.

 ## Use cases